modern-influence-of-ancient-warriors

 The Spartan diet was sustainable only because of the kleros system.
 Each Spartan citizen was granted a plot of land—a kleros—farmed by helots.
 The helots provided the necessary rations to the citizen and his family, as well as the required contributions to the syssitia.
 This system freed the Spartan from labor, allowing him to dedicate his entire life to physical training.
 The economic base of Spartan fitness was a system of feudal exploitation, an ethical complexity that modern admirers of Sparta often overlook.

 This constant, reliable supply of calories and protein was the fuel that powered the brutal training regimen.
 Without the helots, the agoge would have been impossible.
 The warrior was built on the backs of the enslaved.
+It is important to acknowledge this reality: the physical excellence of the Spartans came at a tremendous human cost.

 The Hoplite Physical Culture: Beyond the Agoge